shuchita-g1/learning_cpp/README.md

 # learning_cpp

-This repository teaches basics of c++ and shows some brief examples of c++ code.
+This repository makes you familiar with basics of c++.
+It includes some brief examples of c++ programming.